kawsarahmd/nlp-wiki/word-representations/README.md

 The journey from Word2Vec to GPT shows how language models have evolved from simple statistical word relationships to deep contextual understanding and generation.
 Early models like Word2Vec and GloVe captured basic meaning but lacked context.
 Later models like ELMo and ULMFiT brought contextual and transferable understanding, while transformer-based models like BERT and GPT revolutionized the field by enabling truly human-like comprehension and generation of text.

-Today’s large language models are built upon these foundations, demonstrating how each step—no matter how simple—was essential in shaping the modern era of natural language processing.

-converted into a “Related Work” section for your NLP paper.